maurelian/0x-contracts/contracts/issue_summary.md

 * Despite the file name, there is no reference to the registry contract at all.
 * There is no `require` statement to ensure there are no fees, and no `feeRecipient` on the order.
 This seems unlikely, but does require extra verification of the published code, or simple trust that no fee has been specified.
 This is particularly relevant given that the `TokenDistributionWithRegistry` contract uses the Exchange mechanism, but inserts itself as the taker, and then forwards the proceeds to the caller of `fillOrderWithEth()`.

+* We note that the contract is using up 3 storage slots which could be avoided: https://github.com/0xProject/contracts/blob/888d5a02573572240f4c55e03238be603c13c469/contracts/TokenDistributionWithRegistry.sol#L35-L37  This is effectively a one-time cost instead of a recurring cost, so no dangers related to increasing costs.

 ### TokenRegistry.sol